Ensure your online account is up to date in case of postal disruption. Update your account here.

 Membership Dues

 CAA memberships are issued annually and renew on the assigned renewal date.
-Membership dues will be collected at time of joining and subsequently, annually just before the renewal date, or by 12 monthly payments according to your payment schedule if you have opted for the monthly payment plan.
-CAA reserves the right to review and adjust memberships annually, based on costs associated with roadside assistance.
+Membership dues will be collected at time of joining and subsequently, annually just before the renewal date.
+Members may opt to pay by 12 monthly payments according to your payment schedule except for memberships purchased as a gift, referred to as gift memberships, which require payment in full by the gift giver, referred to as the donor, at time of purchase.
+CAA reserves the right to review and adjust memberships annually, based on costs associated with delivering services.
 Membership dues are set by the CAA Atlantic Board of Directors and are subject to change.
 Membership dues will be applied to the payment method on file and the membership will renew automatically unless the Primary member has requested for the membership to be cancelled.
-All memberships excluding those purchased as a gift will keep a valid payment method on file.
-Members are expected to keep their payment method up to date and notify CAA of changes.
+All memberships excluding those purchased as a gift must keep a valid payment method on file.
+Members are expected to keep their payment method up to date and notify CAA of changes, so services are not affected.

 Valid payment methods include Visa or Mastercard branded cards (credit or debit) or enrollment in Pre-Authorized Debit.

 Renewal statements will be e-mailed to the Primary member’s e-mail address on the file.
-If an e-mail address in not available a renewal statement will be mailed to the Primary member’s mailing address on file.
-Renewal notices are sent 4-5 weeks prior to your upcoming renewal date.
+If an e-mail address is not available a renewal statement will be mailed to the Primary member’s mailing address on file.
+Renewal statements are sent 4-5 weeks prior to your upcoming renewal date.

 Cancelations & Refunds

-If you want to cancel your membership you may call at anytime and arrange to have the membership cancel at your next renewal date.
-If you have joined or renewed your membership within the past 30 days, you may cancel and you are eligible for a refund of membership dues paid less the cost of services or gifts since joining/renewing.
+If you want to cancel your membership you may call at any time and arrange to have the membership cancel at your next renewal date.
+If you have joined or renewed your membership within the past 30 days, you may cancel and you are eligible for a refund of membership dues paid less the cost of services or gifts received since joining/renewing.

 Right to Refuse Service & Cancel Membership

-CAA Atlantic reserves the right to refuse service or impose a surcharge, as well as to downgrade, cancel, revoke, terminate, or not renew a CAA membership, for any reason; including (but not limited to) harassment of CAA staff and personnel, misuse, or abuse of services, providing inaccurate or deliberately misleading information, and failure to comply with member responsibilities as outlined in these terms and conditions or in the member oath.
+CAA Atlantic reserves the right to refuse service or impose a surcharge, as well as to downgrade, cancel, revoke, terminate, or not renew a CAA membership, for any reason; including (but not limited to) harassment of CAA employees, misuse, or abuse of services, providing inaccurate or deliberately misleading information, and failure to comply with member responsibilities as outlined in these Terms and Conditions or in the CAA Member Code.
 In cases where CAA exercises the right to cancel a membership the member will be notified in writing of their expulsion.

 Membership Updates

-It is the Primary member’s responsibility to keep CAA updated with any changes to their membership file.
-This includes:
+Primary members are responsible to keep CAA updated with any changes to the membership file including:

 - Payment information